+Water is essential to life on earth.
 The world faces unprecedented climate challenges and many of them are connected to having too much, too little and too dirty water.
-Although water is everywhere, only 2.5 percent is fresh water.
-And out of that, just under 70 percent is locked in glaciers.
-Almost a third is groundwater, leaving just 1 percent available as surface water.
-This makes it a precious and finite resource.
+Although water is everywhere, only 2.5 percent of the world’s water is fresh water.
+Out of this fresh water, only a tiny amount (1 percent) is readily available in lakes, rivers and wetlands.
+The rest is locked in glaciers (two thirds) or hidden in groundwater (almost one third).
+That is why the Netherlands is committed to valuing water as a precious and finite resource.

 The Netherlands’ history, culture and future are inextricably linked to water.
-As a low-lying delta region on the western outskirts of the European continent, the Netherlands is has developed into a strong partner in:
+Our history and culture has been formed by water.
+From this experience and by working together across sectors, we have learnt to adapt and create sustainable and inclusive solutions in dealing with water-related challenges.
+As a low-lying delta region on the western outskirts of the European continent, the Netherlands has developed into a reliable partner in solving water challenges for:

 Our oldest democratic institutions date back to the water boards set up in the 13th century.
 We have learnt that the best results are achieved through an inclusive process which takes the needs of all stakeholders into account.
 That is why the Netherlands works together with companies, knowledge institutions, NGOs, government and local communities to resolve water-related challenges at local, national and worldwide level.
 Where the Dutch once built dikes in the fight against water, we have now learned to live with water.
 Today water and delta technology harness the power of water, many of them employing nature-based solutions in inclusive stakeholder processes.

-The Netherlands shares our water management and water and delta technology with our international partners.
-We envisage a future in which sewage is no longer waste but a valuable resource, in which man co-creates room for the rivers and in which together we build resilient cities and communities throughout the world.
+The Netherlands is willing to share our knowledge and skills in developing resilient cities, food and energy systems that are less reliant on water and safe and secure water and wastewater management systems with our international partners.
+We envisage a future in which sewage is no longer waste but a valuable resource.
+Precious minerals can be recovered and residual waste used as a new energy source.
+A future where we co-create room for the rivers and build resilient cities and communities throughout the world together with our international partners.

 Want to know more about how you can work together with the Netherlands to achieve your goals?
 Or how you can help contribute to or spread the word on campaigns, events and initiatives?
 Contact us directly at firstname.lastname@example.org so we can help you connect to the right people.